With tears and anger, Trump court pick denies sex assault allegation

 Democratic senators sought to score political points during their five minutes apiece of questioning Ford.
 The panel’s Republican senators, all men, did not question her, assigning that task to Rachel Mitchell, a sex crimes prosecutor.

 While Mitchell sought to probe Ford’s account including any gaps in her story, her questioning seemed disjointed.
-She took turns with the Democratic senators to ask questions in five minute segments, disrupting her flow.
+She took turns with the Democratic senators to ask questions in five-minute segments, disrupting her flow.
 During Kavanaugh’s testimony, Republican senators ditched Mitchell and asked their own questions.

 The controversy has unfolded just weeks ahead of the Nov.
 6 congressional elections in which Democrats are trying to seize control of Congress from the Republicans.
 Kavanaugh’s confirmation would cement conservative control of the high court as Trump moves to shift it and the broader federal judiciary to the right.